 Please either use the following link to open a more visual version of this guide – DAS Guide to Disabled Students Allowances – or carry on read for a text-only version.

 Support for disabled students at university generally comes from two different sources.
-One is the university itself, and there is more information about this on the main university website.
+One is the university itself, and there is more information about this in our DAS Guide to University Support & Adjustments.
 The other is through something called the Disabled Students Allowances (or DSA for short), which is funding provided by the government to cover the costs of any support you may need.

 - DSA – key facts